 Our fresh Brazilian Vinaigrette salsa is amazing as a bagel topping!
 Or try our dairy-free ricotta for a protein boost!

 👋🏼Até logo, amigos!
-Keep savoring every bite and don’t forget—life’s better with a little flavor and fun.
+Keep savoring every bite of this gluten-free bagel recipe and don’t forget—life’s better with a little flavor and fun.
 Até a próxima!

 📖 Recipe